MELISSA BUTTON BACK ZIP

-On March 10th, 1863, John A. Frye opened the doors of a small shop on Elm Street in Marlboro, Massachusetts.
+On March 10th, 1863, John A. Frye opened the doors of a small shop on Elm Street in Marlborough, Massachusetts.
 The shoes he made weren’t icons of fashion or fanciful in style.
 They served a simple purpose: to ease the daily working lives of the hundreds of factory workers in that small New England town.

 The individuals who wore the first Frye shoes were just like us: people who valiantly labored, honing skill and craft, supporting their families and community.
 When homesteading sparked adventurous New England families to head west in the mid and late 1800s, many of those pioneers wore Frye boots along the journey.